Procedures for Securing J-1 Visa Application

 - the completed International Visiting Faculty/Scholar Questionnaire

-The Assistant to the Provost prepares a DS-2019 form and a cover letter, which includes insurance requirement information and a Petition to Approve Alternate Insurance form to be completed and signed by the insurance company should the exchange visitor carry insurance that meets minimum requirements.
+The Director of HSU's International Center prepares a DS-2019 form and a cover letter, which includes insurance requirement information and a Petition to Approve Alternate Insurance form to be completed and signed by the insurance company should the exchange visitor carry insurance that meets minimum requirements.
 These items, along with the College Dean's letter of invitation, and, if appropriate, the CMS-generated letter of offer, are forwarded to the exchange visitor.

 Responsibilities of the Exchange Visitor